gdm413229/swwmgz_m/ExtendedLore.md

 is rumored to have conducted all sorts of cruel experiments on humans in search for "the essence of immortality".
 After an explosion near the abandoned oil refinery west of the town, some of the locals have mentioned seeing an odd, floating figure roaming the area (It's Dark In Here).
+It is said that his madness may have something to do with the death of his brother.

-Many years into the future, after being fed up with all the negative feedback his products keep receiving, Locke will attempt to take over the world.
-Unfortunately for him, he will not succeed (UnSX 5).
+One day, after being fed up with all the negative feedback his products keep receiving, Locke attempts to take over the world.
+Unfortunately for him, he doesn't succeed (UnSX 5).

 ### J.A.
 Tachmek-Smith